Special Educational Needs and Disability (SEND)

 This means we endeavour to always provide a positive and nurturing environment whereby our pupils feel able to build upon their strengths and have the confidence to overcome their areas of development.
 We aim to identify and provide for pupils with SEND, focusing on the specific needs of the individual and endeavour to achieve maximum inclusion of all pupils.
 Our partnership with parents / carers is key to ensuring appropriate and effective SEND provision.
 We aim to ensure that each pupil is fully included in all aspects of academy life.
 Fundamental to this aim is the belief that each pupil has a right to access a broad, balanced, relevant and ambitious curriculum appropriate to their individual needs, along with full access to all extra-curricular activities on offer.

-Our new social communication department opened in January 2023 at Castle Academy and Hardingstone Academy.
+East Midlands Academy Trust opened a new social communication department in January 2023 at Castle Academy and Hardingstone Academy.

 Developed in partnership with West Northamptonshire Council, there is a dedicated department for Key Stage 1 pupils with SEND called Caterpillar Pod at Castle Academy, while Hardingstone Academy caters for children in Key Stage 2 at Butterfly Meadow.

-A new and improved joint Social Communication Department for Orchard Academy and Shepherdswell Academy opened its doors in January 2022.
+We also established a new and improved social communication department for Orchard Academy and Shepherdswell Academy in January 2022.

 The new facility was created by EMAT for pupils with identified special educational needs (SEN) and has merged the two departments at both schools.